solaranamnesis/ottohahn/README.md

 Source and more information about Hahn: http://darwin-online.org.uk/content/frameset?itemID=A690&viewtype=text&pageseq=1

-### To view the original German as a PDF, click the link below, then click "view online":
+### To view the original German 1880 edition as a PDF, click the link below, then click "view online":
 [Catalogue SUDOC](http://www.sudoc.fr/194662241)